DeadPreZ-101/CredBlock/README.md

     I am leveraging Distributed Ledger Technology by integrating Blockchain infrastructure in my business model.
 I strive to streamline the credential verification process for educational institutions, students, and employers.
 My business will facilitate employers in validating candidate education in minutes, while putting an end to fake academic credentials.</p>

  <p align="center">
-  Presented as my final assignment for BCDV 1014 - Decentralized Applications II from <a href='https://www.georgebrown.ca/programs/blockchain-development-program-t175/'>Blockchain Development</a> program from <a href='https://www.georgebrown.ca'>George Brown College</a>.
+  Presented as my final assignment for BCDV 1014 - Decentralized Applications II from the <a href='https://www.georgebrown.ca/programs/blockchain-development-program-t175/'>Blockchain Development Program</a> at <a href='https://www.georgebrown.ca'>George Brown College</a>.
 </p>

 <h4 align="center">